 Magic: The Gathering has a variety of interesting variants, some so popular that many players (like myself) prefer them over the default format!
 I especially enjoy commander (aka EDH) because it guarantees a creature available throughout the match (almost like YGO's extra deck) and diversifies games by only allowing a single copy of each card in your library other than basic lands.

 Yu-Gi-Oh has some interesting variants, like speed and dimensional duels, but can't compare to the abundant Magic alternative playstyles.
-Here's a quick rundown of some of your options:
+Here's a quick rundown of MTG's options:

 - Standard: Default mode, 60 card decks with no special rules

 - Pauper: Only cards of the common variety allowed (good for budget players)

 - Commander: 100 card decks with a legendary creature available at all times, one card copy per deck

 - Duel Commander: Same as commander but with lower life totals, an emphasis on 1v1, and (in my opinion) a better ban list

 - Booster Draft: Players take turns drafting cards from a set of just-opened booster packs, making freshly-prepared decks from their drafted cards

 Yu-Gi-Oh really took off thanks to the prominence of its anime and manga, spanning several anime/movies with over 1000 episodes.
 Some players may not care about anime or manga, but seeing our favorite cards come to life excites us for the game and introduces new archetypes for us to explore.
 Sure, the English dubs of Yu-Gi-Oh are notoriously mediocre, but if you can stand subtitles, the Japanese subs are surprisingly good (I especially favor Arc-V).